“We couldn’t find someone who can do what HUI Manufacturing does so well.”

-The project may have had somewhat of a rocky start, but it certainly came together quite nicely.
-Thanks to the collaborative efforts of Razvan Mitulescu’s sleek and innovative design and HUI’s engineering and manufacturing capabilities, the resultant cart—named Navident—has a high aesthetic and excellent functionality.
+Thanks to the collaborative efforts of Razvan Mitulescu’s sleek and innovative design and HUI Manufacturing’s engineering and manufacturing capabilities, the resultant cart—named Navident—has a modern aesthetic and excellent functionality.

 This past fall, ClaroNav received FDA approval and had seen a growth in both the North American and European market.
 Consequently, ClaroNav’s sales have been higher than initially forecasted and continue to grow.
 Since going into production, ClaroNav and HUI maintain a strong working relationship.

-“HUI has been very responsive to production quality issues and our inclination towards constant improvement...Overall we’re quite pleased with the choice we made to work with HUI,” said Dekel.
+“HUI has been very responsive to production quality issues and our inclination towards constant improvement...Overall we’re quite pleased with the choice we made to work with HUI Manufacturing,” said Dekel.

 —Doron Dekel, co-founder and CEO of ClaroNav

-At HUI, we specialize in custom solutions for our customers.
+At HUI Manufacturing, we specialize in custom solutions for our customers.
 Contact us today with your medical cart designs and questions today!